r-sayar/r-sayar.github.io/_posts/2026-05-11-dialogue-form.md

+sorry for the ai generated form, i do think it has value currently, so I'm leaving it on here, but want to come keep to create a v1 editing out AI/Linkedin phrases

 # Dialogue form

 There is a form of writing almost entirely abandoned by contemporary intellectual culture — dialogue: philosophy, argument, and ideas written not as a single-author essay but as a conversation between two or more voices.
 Plato did it.
 Hume did it.
 Galileo did it.
 Berkeley did it.
 Cicero did it.
 Then, roughly speaking, it stopped.